ianandrewson/BusMall/DevDocs/plan.md

     result display area
     reset/next session button in result area

-click eventListener
+click eventListener - getting there; need to add radio buttons to images.
+Images have no way of storing a value, so it is not possible to increment a score just by selecting an image.
+There needs to be a value to get the product to increment the score.

-    store vote
+    store vote - DONE
-    store # of times displayed for all items generate next set
+    store # of times displayed for all items - DONE generate next set - NEXT
         stop after 25 sets